chen42/presentations/retreat.md

 <ul>
 <li> Nicotine is both rewarding and aversive. </li>
 <li> Flavor cues are associated with the aversive effect of nicotine. </li>
-<li> Social learning reverses conditioned aversion and facilitate nicotine self-administration. </li>
+<li> Social learning facilitates the extinction of conditioned aversion and promote nicotine self-administration. </li>
 <li> CS<sub>2</sub> is a critical signal that mediates social learning and nicotine intake. </li>
 <li> Operant behavior is driven by the rewarding effect of nicotine, and not by the subjective value of the flavor cue. </li>
+<li> A key molecular mechanism is oxytocin receptor signaling in the infralimbic cortex.
 </ul>